w3hc/gov-docs/index.md

 We're inviting orgs, federations of orgs, activists, neighborhoods, stewards of the commons, collectives, and all communities to create their own DAO.
 The [Web3 Hackers Collective](https://www.tally.xyz/gov/web3-hackers-collective) has recently released the [v0.10.1](https://github.com/w3hc/gov/releases/tag/v0.10.1) of Gov.

 {: .custom }
-> We just released a cross-chain variant, your DAO can now be be deployed to [all networks](./crosschain.html)!
+> We just released a cross-chain variant, your DAO can now be deployed to [all networks](./crosschain.html) at the same address!

 The most important to know before you deploy you own DAO is the following: